akihikodaki/dts/test_plans/NICStatistics_test_plan.rst

 ====================

-This document provides benchmark tests for the userland Intel® 82599 Gigabit Ethernet Controller (Niantic) Poll Mode Driver (PMD).
+This document provides benchmark tests for the userland Intel® 82599 Gigabit Ethernet Controller Poll Mode Driver (PMD).
-The userland PMD application runs the ``IO forwarding mode`` test described in the PMD test plan document with different parameters for the configuration of Niantic NIC ports.
+The userland PMD application runs the ``IO forwarding mode`` test described in the PMD test plan document with different parameters for the configuration of 82599 NIC ports.

 The core configuration description is: